Join Our Holiday VIP List

 Other Natural Therapies

-The problem with conventional pain relief lies is that there is no great solution.
+The problem with conventional pain relief is that there is no great solution.
 If pain is considered a symptom, are you more focused on managing symptoms or discovering what the symptoms point to?
 And no matter the goal, with painful conditions, it’s difficult to do more than damage control simply because you have to ease it in order to function.

 Natural pain remedies are often less invasive than medications and usually include lifestyle changes that begin to address the underlying causes.
 Stretches to ease back pain, for starters, and then essential oils for advanced relief.
 With something like essential oils for pain relief, you can easily incorporate them into your lifestyle while taking advantage of pain-relieving effects that – when used properly – carry few side effects.
 (15)

 Additionally, a comprehensive review of complementary and alternative medical therapies for chronic pain was published in the China Journal of Integrative Medicine in 2016.
-It outlined several researched-based treatments worth looking into the following.
+It outlined several research-based treatments worth looking into the following.

 Massage therapy.
 Massage may be a helpful addition to the overall treatment strategy of patients with chronic pain.
-It has a short-term effect on pain, but also relieves the stress associated with trying to live with chronic pain, and in this regard, has a healing benefit.
+It has a short-term effect on pain but also relieves the stress associated with trying to live with chronic pain, and in this regard, has a healing benefit.

 Acupuncture.
-The practice of acupuncture, is an ancient system that recognizes that disease is due to imbalances in the flow of Qi (pronounced “chee”) or “life energy” that moves through everyone.
+The practice of acupuncture is an ancient system that recognizes that disease is due to imbalances in the flow of Qi (pronounced “chee”) or “life energy” that moves through everyone.
 Qi is believed to be disrupted by stress, poor diet, fatigue, and excessive heat or cold.

 Traditional acupuncturists insert hair-thin needles into acupuncture “points,” located throughout the body, to balance the Qi and restore health.
 When energy “flows” freely, there is less pain, better communication among bodily systems, and improved well-being.
 Some Western scientists believe that acupuncture triggers the release of the body’s natural painkillers.

-Unlike some forms of alternative medicine, acupuncture has been well researched.
+Unlike some forms of alternative medicine, acupuncture has been well-researched.
 To date, nearly 20,000 human trials have studied this system.
 In the area of chronic pain, results from a number of studies suggest that acupuncture may help ease low-back pain, neck pain, and osteoarthritis/knee pain, to name just a few

 In other conditions of chronic pain, acupuncture may also help reduce the frequency of tension headaches and prevent migraine headaches.
 It is also effective for people with neuropathy, the painful nerve damage of diabetes.
 Acupuncture therefore appears to be a reasonable option for people with chronic pain to consider, and it works well with other drugless, non-surgical treatments.